IgniteUI/igniteui-xplat-docs/doc/en/components/general-getting-started.md

 ## Updating Existing App

-If you want to use $ProductName$ in an existing $PlatformShort$ CLI project (one that you have from before).
+If you want to use $ProductName$ in an existing $Platform$ CLI project (one that you have from before).
 We have you covered!
 All you have to do is execute these commands:

 <pre style="background:#141414;color:white;display:inline-block;padding:16x;margin-top:10px;font-family:'Consolas';border-radius:5px;width:100%">
 npm install --save {PackageCharts} {PackageCore}